 Some of Pendergraft’s fondest memories of Shenandoah came from his time on the baseball team.
 During his four years on the team, the Hornets went to the College World Series twice and went to the regional tournament every year.
 He enjoyed the bus rides and travel.
 As for the academic side, he has fond memories of study sessions in his residence hall that sometimes went late into the night.

 Pendergraft is a manager at the accounting firm Yount Hyde & Barbour (YHB) in Winchester, Virginia.
 He works on the construction and for-profit audit and attest team.
 This team performs audits, reviews, compilations and tax services for these types of entities.
-Pendergraft has been with YHB for eight years now and has worked his way up from intern to associate, to supervisor, to his current position as manager.
+Pendergraft has been with YHB for ten years now and has worked his way up from intern to associate, to supervisor, to his current position as manager.

 The most rewarding part of Pendergraft’s career is leading and teaching a team of people about the certified public accountant profession (CPA) and industry as a whole.
 “Working with clients and helping them through complex issues and seeing them succeed is [also] rewarding,” said Pendergraft.